efdalyalcin/react_ts-weather-geolocation/README.md

 # Weather Forecast App using Geolocation

+You can view the page from [here](https://efdalyalcin.github.io/react_ts-weather-geolocation).
+Please note that I have deactivated my API_KEY, so you may not see the weather forecast according to the OpenWeatherMap API response.
+For accurate content, please use the app locally by following the instructions provided.

 ## General usage:

 This Weather Forecast app leverages geolocation to provide you with up-to-date weather information.
 To get started, follow these steps: